K51NC/python_projects/README.md

 * Facepalm moment...
 I am just realizing that I have been using incorrect naming conventions.
 I understand it's part of the learning process.
 I will try to use the correct naming conventions from now on and go back and update the previous projects in the future.

 * Researched a few things about best practices and naming conventions.
 Adding a "clean_code.md" file to give myself a reference of best practices and to use them with intent in future projects.

+### 3-11-2024

+* committed 010_QUIZ_GAME full working version. (see README.md in that folder for more details)

+### 3-15-2024

+* committed 011_SNAKE full working version. (see README.md in that folder for more details)

+* I tried to not introduce any new concepts in this project overall.
+I wanted to focus on modularizing my code and making it more readable.
+I still need to focus on not repeating code so much.
+I think I did a better job at separating the classes from one another but they are still VERY messy.
+I understand I am still learning but I need to get this in check soon.
+Again, the complexity of code is still high, but I also know that there are better "shorthand" ways to do things.
+I'm just not there yet.
+I'll focus on that after I feel like I have all the fundamentals down.

+* A lightbulb moment happened today as well.
+I watched a youtube video about how to "Be a Better Programmer Than 99% of Other Programmers" earlier and a key point stuck out.
+I started thinking to myself...
+This makes sense but I don't think I can sit and read an encyclopedia-sized document of information.
+In short, read the documentation of the modules you're using.
+They are probably not as long as you think and you'll learn a lot.